Azure/azure-rest-api-specs/specification/cosmos-db/data-plane/readme.md

 ### Basic Information
-These are the global settings for the Tables Storage API.
+These are the global settings for the Tables API.

 ``` yaml
 azure-validator: true